CodeReviewDAO/dxd_codereview/Reviews/543 - Distressing Helper Bot - improving VA's workflow productivity/2 - Custom subscriptions and interactivity/README.md

 ### Code Documentation

-The code is now overall well documented and almost all classes and critical functions have acceptable code-level documentation.
+The code is now overall well documented, and almost all classes and critical functions have acceptable code-level documentation.

 Requirement | Finding
 ------------ | -------------